 Femoral Head Ostectomy

-Unfortunately, this surgery is often chosen instead of the much superior option of fixing a femur fracture or dislocation because the owner doesn't want (or can't afford) to pay for fixing the fracture.
+Unfortunately, this surgery is often chosen instead of the much superior option of fixing a fracture or dislocation because the owner doesn't want (or can't afford) to pay for fixing the fracture.
 Doing a femoral head removal costs a few hundred dollars.
 Having a orthopedic specialist fix a shattered leg with surgical plates can cost several thousand dollars.
 (A major reason to consider getting pet insurance) On the other hand, it's a better option than leg amputation or euthanasia.

-This works especially well in mid size and smaller dogs.
+The surgery is usually successful, especially well in mid size and smaller dogs.
 It often works well for large breed dogs too, but large breed dogs are more likely to have problems supporting their weight without an intact femur.

 The surgery certainly relieves pets of the agony of having their leg bone grind into a damaged or chronically inflamed hip socket with every step.
-It's a little less likely to work out so well if both hip sockets are diseased, but's it's an option.

 Speaking of specialists...there are now physical therapists for pets in most states just like there are for human orthopedic patients.